-Cyber Bullying: Cyber bullying includes, but is not limited to, the misuses of technology: harassing, teasing, intimidating, threatening, or terrorizing another student or personnel employed by the district by sending or posting inappropriate or derogatory email messages, instant messages, text messages, digital pictures or images, or website postings (including blogs).
-All forms of cyber bullying are unacceptable and, therefore, when such actions are deemed disruptive to the educational process, students will be disciplined in accordance with the district discipline policy.
+Cyber Bullying: Cyber bullying includes, but is not limited to, the following misuses of technology: harassing, teasing, intimidating, threatening, or terrorizing another student or personnel employed by the district by sending or posting inappropriate or derogatory email messages, instant messages, text messages, digital pictures or images, or website postings (including blogs).
+All forms of cyber bullying are unacceptable and, to the extent of such actions are disruptive of the educational process of the district, offenders shall be the subject of appropriate discipline.